edoriggio/instagram-duplicates-bot/README.md

 ## How does it work
 The script runs in the terminal.
 And operates in the following order:
 1. It asks the user (if he/she uses the script for the first time) their Instagram username and password, which will then be saved in a json file for further reference;
-2. It tries to log in the given user Instagram account using Selenium and the Firefox driver (so make sure to have installed it beforehand)
+2. It tries to log in the given user Instagram account using Selenium and the Firefox driver (so make sure to have installed it beforehand):
-    - If the 2FA is off or the script is not running for the first time, selenium will be used to log in the user's account and take a fullpage screenshot of the profile page (n.b. this only works when the 'headless' mode is turned on)
+    - If the 2FA is off or the script is not running for the first time, selenium will be used to log in the user's account and take a fullpage screenshot of the profile page (n.b. this only works when the 'headless' mode is turned on),
     - If the 2FA is on or in general during the first run, it is necessary to run the script with a visible firefox window.
-This can be done by changing the lines in [Image_fetch.py][2].
+This can be done by changing the lines in [Image_fetch.py][2];

 ```python
 driver = webdriver.Firefox(options = op)  #comment it out
 # driver = webdriver.Firefox()            #uncomment it
 ```

 3. The script will then prompt the user to input the absolute path of the image they want to check.
-This can be done in two ways, either by writing down the absolute path of the file, or by dragging and dropping the desired file into the Terminal window
+This can be done in two ways, either by writing down the absolute path of the file, or by dragging and dropping the desired file into the Terminal window;
 4. An image recognition script will begin to run and it will check if the given image is inside the screenshot that was previously taken.
 The script will then save a .png in the [Assets][3] folder containing the screenshot taken earlier and a red square if the image was found.

 ## Example